Dean Evan Hart: Politics

 In 2015, Hart ran for Nassau County Legislature on the Democratic line against an incumbent Republican in the 18th Legislative District and lost by one-percent.
 Hart founded Long Island Citizens for Good Government (LICGG) and became its president.
 As President of the group he called on Nassau County District Attorney to investigate Town of Oyster Bay contracts.
 He also supports oversight of Oyster Bay finances.
 In spring of 2016, Hart launched his campaign for the New York State Assembly.
 Hart has been a candidate for town, county, and state offices, running on Democrat, Working Family, Women's Equality, Independence, Green, and Reform party lines.
 He has advocated for anti-corruption and government reform.

 Humanitarian work

 Hart joined Moreano World Medical Mission on a trip to the Dominican Republic and provided tools to fit eyeglasses for children and seniors without cost to patients.
 The trip was praised by New York State Assemblyman Chuck Lavine.
 Hart spoke at the United Nations about the disproportionate impact of inadequate healthcare for women and their eyes after his trip to the Dominican Republic.

-As President of Long Island Citizens for Good Government, Hard advocated for better inmate treatment and spending practices in prisons.
+As President of Long Island Citizens for Good Government, Hart advocated for better inmate treatment and spending practices in prisons.

 Hart has volunteered with the visually impaired in Harlem, New York.
 In 2016 he volunteered for ophthalmic care at the special Olympics in Brockport, NY.
 Dr. Hart is currently the Ophthalmic Affairs Chairman of Friends for Good Health, a not-for-profit organization that works to provide healthcare for people in poverty.